covalon/covalon/README.md

     ```
   If you end up needing items other than the standard actor / journal / scene, you can copy and paste one of the blocks and replace all mentions of Actor to i.e. Item, noting capitalization.

   - Find the `packFolders` array.
 Unfortunately, I cannot give you a line number, but it should be near the bottom of the json.
-Within it, find the section labeled like: `"name": "Expeditions"` and, after the `folders` array starts, add the following code between that line and the next:
+Within it, find the section labeled like: `"name": "Expeditions"` and, after the `folders` array starts, add the following code between that line and the next, replacing all `location` with the appropriate name.
+Note the capitaliation:
   ```json
   { "name": "Location", "sorting": "a", "packs": ["location-actors", "location-journals", "location-scenes"] },
   ```
-  If you added any extra packs above that need to go into the folder, add their `name` into the `packs` array.
+  If you added any extra packs in the step above that need to go into the folder, add their `name` into the `packs` array.

 - Save the `module.json` and then go and open Foundry again.
 If you have the Covalon module activated in the world, you should now see this new folder and its Compendiums.